 After several attempts to call on Monday, I finally got through to a person and after he finished his remote access tinkering and said the problem was fixed, to my anger I saw that it was not.
 A friend finally fixed it for me.
 Lately, I've been getting unsolicited calls claiming to come from iYogi and the callers claim a number of different reasons for the call; eg that my email has been hacked.
 I've cancelled the credit card that I paid my subscription with and when that service expires, I will not be renewing.

-iYogi Company Profile
+iYogi Company Information

 - Company Name: